Training Resources for Data Science

 Course Name Description Link(s)

-Cluster 101 Intro to using the Fred Hutch HPC cluster for new or experienced users.
+Cluster 101 Guide Intro to using the Fred Hutch HPC cluster for new or experienced users.
 Provides a certification option.
 With Certification or Without Certification

 WDL 101 Intro to using Cromwell to run WDL workflows at the Fred Hutch Course link